openscad/openscad/README.md

 ### Compilation

 First, run 'qmake openscad.pro' from Qt4 to generate a Makefile.

-On some systems you need to run 'qmake4', 'qmake-qt4' or something alike to run the qt4 version of the tool.
+On some systems, depending on which version(s) of Qt you have installed, you may need to specify which version you want to use, e.g. by running 'qmake4', 'qmake-qt4' or something alike.

 Then run make.
 Finally you might run 'make install' as root or simply copy the 'openscad' binary (OpenSCAD.app on Mac OS X) to the bin directory of your choice.